-Criteria JORC Code explanation Commentary explain why this is the case.
-Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
-Weighted averages were calculated over reported intervals according to sample length.
-No grade cut-offs were applied.
-Where aggregate intercepts incorporate short lengths of high-grade results and longer lengths of low-grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
-No aggregating of intervals undertaken at this stage.
-The assumptions used for any reporting of metal equivalent values should be clearly stated.
-Preliminary metallurgical studies are indicating a standard grind with a flotation circuit.
+Criteria JORC Code explanation Commentary • Where aggregate intercepts incorporate short lengths of high-grade results and longer lengths of low-grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail. • No aggregating of intervals undertaken at this stage. • The assumptions used for any reporting of metal equivalent values should be clearly stated.
+Preliminary metallurgical studies for porphyry gold-copper-silver mineralisation are indicating a standard grind with a flotation circuit.
 Stage one will recover copper and the majority of gold as a saleable concentrate.
 Stage two is a finer grind with a cyanide leach for gold on site.
 Current, overall estimated recoveries for the combined process are 86% for copper and 89% for gold.
-Relationship between mineralisation • If the geometry of the mineralisation with respect to the drill-hole angle is known, its nature should be reported. • Figures 1-3 show the interpreted strike orientation of the mineralised lodes based on mapping and interpretation of detailed magnetic data. widths and intercept lengths • If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
-True widths of mineralised lodes are not known at this stage.
+For epithermal gold-silver mineralisation recoveries of 90% for both gold and silver are estimated based on initial metallurgical studies with samples from Limon.
+Relationship between • If the geometry of the mineralisation with respect to the drill-hole angle is known, its nature should be reported. • Figures 1-2 show the interpreted strike orientation of the mineralised lodes based on mapping and interpretation of detailed magnetic data. mineralisation widths and intercept lengths • If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known'). • True widths of mineralised lodes are not known at this stage.
 Diagrams • Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported.
-These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-See Figures 1-3 for maps showing distribution of samples.
-Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. • Figures 1-3 show the current interpretations of geology.
-Other substantive exploration data Other exploration data, if meaningful and material, should be reported) including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
-Figures 1-3 above show various datasets that are being used to identify target areas and to guide current and future drilling.
-Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large- scale step-out drilling). • The planned exploration program is outlined in the announcement.
-Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-See Figures 1-3 which show areas for further exploration.
+These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views. • See Figures 1-2 for maps showing distribution of samples.
+Balanced reporting • Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. • Figures 1-2 show the current interpretations of geology.
+Other substantive exploration data • Other exploration data, if meaningful and material, should be reported) including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. • Figures 1-2 above show various datasets that are being used to identify target areas and to guide current and future drilling.
+Further work • The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling). • The planned exploration program is outlined in the announcement. • Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. • See Figures 1-2 which show areas for further exploration.